AlexETay7/Double-Linked-List/README.md

 ### ***COMPILING AND RUNNING:***

- From the directory containing all source files, compile all java files with the command:
+ In a terminal window, navigate to the directory containing all source files, compile all java files with the command:
  <pre>
  $ javac *.java